Savvii/performance-hosting/changelogs/2025/CLI_TOOLING.md

 - Added `mnage vhost:alias` commands to add/list and delete vhost aliases for shared server setups
 - Added `mnage cron` commands to add/list and delete cronjobs
 - Added `mnage ipblock:remove` command to remove an ip from the firewall blocklist (set by Fail2Ban)
-- Added `mnage superviser:enable` command to enable Supervisor (Process Control System)
+- Added `mnage supervisor:enable` command to enable Supervisor (Process Control System)
 - Added `mnage services` commands to list and restart services running in userspace
 - Fixed a bug in the `dbug search:stats` command, so it supports OpenSearch